What’s the difference between watch, look and see?

 Agnes enjoys looking at the flowers in her garden.

-- Use look + adjective to express someone’s appearance.
+- Use look + adjective to talk about someone’s appearance.

 - Agnes wants to look good.

 - Look after and look for are phrasal verbs.
 They have different meanings.
 There are quite a few phrasal verbs with look.
-For more information see: phrasal verbs with look.
+For more information check out our section on phrasal verbs with look.

 - Agnes looks after her grandchildren on Mondays.

 - Her neighbours are looking for their cat in the garden.

 - watch = look at somebody/something for a longer period of time.
 The object of our attention is usually in motion in some way.

 - Sometimes, Agnes watches her neighbours doing the gardening.